cognizone/ng-cognizone/README.md

 - JsonModel and related types, services and utilities have been moved to @cognizone/json-model, so this library need to be added and imports need to be adapted
 - `JsonModel::@context` is not the same at all following same typing anymore.
 If ever you were using rootUri or isNew in there, you will need to find another way to get those info.
+- `RootUriDirective::apName` has been renamed to `definition`.
+For applications based on Ap, only renaming that attribute should be enough, the functionality behind is still the same.